-I'm Celeste Headlee and this is TELL ME MORE from NPR News.
-Michel Martin is away.
-Coming up, we'll hear how one southern town took a new approach to violent crime and is now seeing dramatic results.
-That's in a few moments.
-But first, it's time to visit the Beauty Shop.
-That's where our panel of women commentators and journalists get a fresh cut on the week's hot topics.
-Sitting in the chairs for the new 'do this week are Bridget Johnson, Washington, D.C. editor of PJ Media.
+This is TELL ME MORE from NPR News.
+I'm Michel Martin.
+Now it's time for a visit to the Beauty Shop.
+That's where our panel of women commentators and journalists take a fresh cut on the week's news.
+Sitting in the chairs for a new 'do this week are Bridget Johnson, Washington, D.C. editor of PJ Media.
 That's a conservative libertarian news and commentary site here in D.C.